-Misconception 3: "Companies are reporting losses to justify increasing rates."
+Misconception 3: "Companies are reporting financial losses to justify increasing rates."

 This is a false observation.
-Companies are reporting losses primarily because claim experience is worse than anticipated when prices were set.
+Companies are reporting financial losses primarily because claim experience is worse than anticipated when prices were set.
 Several companies have suffered serious adverse consequences given these financial results, including liquidation or near liquidation.
-Phico, MIIX, Frontier and, most recently, the Reciprocal of America, are all companies forced out of the business and in run-off due to underwriting losses.
-Further, the St. Paul Cos., formerly the largest writer of medical malpractice insurance, is now in the process of withdrawing from this market.
+Phico, MIIX, Frontier, and most recently, the Reciprocal of America, are all companies forced out of the business and in run-off due to underwriting losses.
+Further, the St. Paul Cos., formerly the largest writer of medical malpractice insurance, has withdrawn from this market.
 One reason for this decision is an expressed belief that the losses are too unpredictable to continue to write the business.